thirumurthis/Learnings/hoppscotch_shc/hoppscotch_blog_notes.md

 Once the ApisixTls and ApisxRoute is deployed, we can access the Apisix Dashboard using `https://apisix.demo.com/ui`.

 Information:
  When working behind the proxy in enterprise network, sometimes the apisix.demo.com might be routed to external internet in that case use the the DNS something like apisix.local or apisix.demo.
 This also depends on type of proxy being used.

-### Install the Hoppscotch Community using Helm Chart
+### Install the Hoppscotch Community Helm Chart

 Clone the helm chart of Hoppscotch repo using below command.